 - Serving for 181 continuous days of active duty during peacetime (less if you were discharged for a service-related disability)

 - Serving for 24 continuous months of non-active duty during much of the 1980s and 1990s

 - Being a surviving spouse of a veteran who was killed, went missing in action, or is being held as a prisoner of war

 National Guard and Reserve members can also qualify for VA loans.
 Here are the basic requirements for these members:

 - 6 creditable years of service

-While Credible doesn’t offer VA loans, we can help you find a great rate on your next conventional loan.
-Credible makes it easy to compare prequalified rates from all of our partner lenders.
-Comparing rates is free and only takes a few minutes to complete.
+While Credible doesn’t offer VA loans, we can help you get your next conventional loan.
+Credible makes it easy to compare all of our partner lenders.

 When you buy a home with a VA loan, you must use it as your primary residence.
 You can buy a new or existing home that has one to four units, a condo, or a manufactured home.